Classification of simple Lie superalgebras in characteristic $2$: Introduction

-2) On Lie superalgebras, the two analogs of the classical restrictedness, namely, the direct one, $(2|4)$-structure, and $(2|2)$-structure; related with a $(2,4)$-structure is a $(2,4)|4$-structure.
-Hereafter by ``restricted" Lie (super)algebra we mean a classically restricted one (resp. the one with $(2|4)$-structure).
+2) On Lie algebras: in addition to the known, ``classical", restrictedness there exists a $(2,4)$-structure, e.g., on the orthogonal Lie algebras $\fo(2n+1)$ and the Lie algebras of non-alternating Hamiltonian vector fields $\fh_I(2n+1;\underline{\One})$, where $\underline{\One}:=(1,\dots,1)$ is the shearing vector of heights of indeterminates.

-3) The two methods, see subsec.~\ref{Method1} and \ref{Method2}, producing simple Lie superalgebras from every simple Lie algebra.
-The results of these procedures are restricted if such is the input.
+3) On Lie superalgebras: there are three analogs of the classical restrictedness, namely, (a) the classical (direct) one, i.e., $(2|4)$-structure, (b) the $(2|2)$-structure, (c) the $(2,4)|4$-structure.
+Hereafter by \textit{restricted Lie (super)algebra} we mean a classically restricted one.